 On December 19, 2022, a purported class action complaint was filed against the Company's subsidiary, Root Insurance Company, in the U.S. District Court for the Western District of Texas (Case No. 1:22-cv-01328-LY) by an individual on her behalf and further claiming to represent a putative class of insureds.
-The complaint alleges that Root Insurance Company breached its insurance contract and violated specific provisions of the Texas Prompt Payment of Claims Act for an alleged failure to include sales tax in total loss vehicle settlements.
-The complaint seeks damages to include payment of alleged benefits owed under the policy, in addition to pre- and post-judgment interest and attorneys fees on behalf of the named plaintiff and the putative class members.
-Root Insurance Company's motion to dismiss the claims set forth in the complaint was granted and the lawsuit was dismissed with prejudice on August 22, 2023, which dismissal has been appealed.
-The Company believes that the claims in this lawsuit are without merit and intends to defend against them vigorously.
-The lawsuit is in its early stages.
-Therefore, at this time, we cannot predict the outcome or estimate the likelihood or magnitude of our possible or potential loss contingency.
+The complaint alleged that Root Insurance Company breached its insurance contract and violated specific provisions of the Texas Prompt Payment of Claims Act for an alleged failure to include sales tax in total loss vehicle settlements.
+The complaint sought damages to include payment of alleged benefits owed under the policy, in addition to pre- and post-judgment interest and attorneys fees on behalf of the named plaintiff and the putative class members.
+Root Insurance Company's motion to dismiss the claims set forth in the complaint was granted and the lawsuit was dismissed with prejudice on August 22, 2023, which dismissal was affirmed on July 24, 2024, by the United States Court of Appeals for the Fifth Circuit.
+Should plaintiff further appeal, the Company intends to continue to vigorously defend against the allegations.
+We cannot predict the outcome or estimate the likelihood or magnitude of our possible or potential loss contingency.

 On June 27, 2022, a verified shareholder derivative complaint was filed against certain of the Company's current and former officers and directors in the U.S. District Court for the District of Delaware (Case No. 1:22-cv-00865).
 The Company was named as a nominal defendant.
-The complaint alleges that defendants made false or misleading statements and omissions of purportedly material fact, in violation of Section 10(b) of the Securities Exchange Act of 1934, or the Exchange Act, and Rule 10b-5 thereunder, breached their fiduciary duties and/or aided and abetted the breach of fiduciary duties, were unjustly enriched, wasted corporate assets, and are liable under Section 11(f) of the Securities Act of 1933, or the Securities Act, in connection with and following the Company's initial public offering.
-The complaint seeks unspecified damages.
-The Company believes that the claims in this lawsuit are without merit and intends to defend against them vigorously.
-The lawsuit is currently stayed pending final resolution of the below matter and, at this time, we cannot predict the outcome or estimate the likelihood or magnitude of our possible or potential loss contingency.
+The complaint alleged that defendants made false or misleading statements and omissions of purportedly material fact, in violation of Section 10(b) of the Securities Exchange Act of 1934, or the Exchange Act, and Rule 10b-5 thereunder, breached their fiduciary duties and/or aided and abetted the breach of fiduciary duties, were unjustly enriched, wasted corporate assets, and were liable under Section 11(f) of the Securities Act of 1933, or the Securities Act, in connection with and following the Company's initial public offering.
+The complaint sought unspecified damages.
+The complaint was voluntarily dismissed with prejudice on June 7, 2024.

 On March 19, 2021, a purported class action complaint was filed against the Company and certain of its current and former officers and directors in the U.S. District Court for the Southern District of Ohio (Case No. 2:21-cv-01197) on behalf of certain Root shareholders.
 The complaint alleged that defendants made false or misleading statements and omissions of purportedly material fact, in violation of Sections 10(b) and 20(a) of the Exchange Act and Rule 10b-5 thereunder, and of Sections 11 and 15 of the Securities Act in connection with and following the Company's initial public offering.
 The complaint sought unspecified damages.
 The defendants' motion to dismiss the claims set forth in the complaint was granted and the lawsuit was dismissed with prejudice on March 31, 2023, which dismissal was affirmed on April 29, 2024, by the United States Court of Appeals for the Sixth Circuit.
-Should plaintiffs further appeal, the Company intends to continue to vigorously defend against the allegations.
+The plaintiffs have been granted an extension of time to August 28, 2024, to file a petition for a writ of certiorari with the United States Supreme Court.
+The Company intends to continue to vigorously defend against the allegations.
 We cannot predict the outcome or estimate the likelihood or magnitude of our possible or potential loss contingency.